 Testing and Assessment Services

 The Student Success Center administers several tests to new students for course placement purposes.
-Some assessments may be waived with equivalent ACT scores or transfer credit.
+Some assessments may be waived with equivalent ACT scores, high school GPA or transfer credit.
 If you are unsure if you need testing, contact the Student Success Center at 419-755-4536 to determine if you need an assessment.

 All new students are evaluated in three areas: